wooyakob/dashboardtutorial/README.md

 # dashboardtutorial

+# use npm run dev to run app

 build dash to learn react and nextjs nextjs is a react framework to create full stack web applications